sahmed625/Cybersecurity-Projects/README.md

 # Cybersecurity-Projects
 Overview

 Welcome to my GitHub repository!

-I'm a passionate and aspiring cybersecurity professional dedicated to honing my skills in the dynamic field of cybersecurity.
+My name is Samir.
+I am driven and passionate about the governance, risk, and compliance aspect of organizational cybersecurity.
+I enjoy working with security tools and analyzing and solving complex problems.

 This repository serves as a comprehensive portfolio showcasing the various projects I've undertaken to demonstrate my expertise and growth in the realm of cybersecurity.

 Projects